opnfv/yardstick/docs/testing/developer/devguide/devguide.rst

-"Scenarios" section is the description of testing step, you can orchestrate the complex testing step through orchestrate scenarios.
+``Scenarios`` section is the description of testing step, you can orchestrate the complex testing step through orchestrate scenarios.

 Each scenario will do one testing step, In one scenario, you can configure the type of scenario(operation), runner type and SLA of the scenario.